 Patrick Kinlaw, FSA, updated the Advisory Panel on the December 31, 2016, actuarial valuation for the Fund.
-Mr. Kinlaw presented the key results of the December 31, 2016, actuarial valuation.
-He reminded the Panel that under the actuarial valuation process, current information about members is collected annually by the Retirement Systems staff.
+Mr. Kinlaw presented the key results of the December 31, 2016 actuarial valuation.
+He reminded the Panel under the actuarial valuation process, current information about members is collected annually by the Retirement Systems staff.
 This membership data assists the actuary in estimating benefits that could be paid in the future, which is reported annually in October through the actuarial valuation process.

-Mr. Kinlaw shared data for active and lapsed members, members currently receiving benefits and disabled members eligible for deferred pensions.
-He reported on the \$383,865,563 market value of assets for the Fund, which experienced a 6.24 percent net investment return on an annualized market value, below the Fund's assumed rate of return of 7.25 percent.
-Mr. Kinlaw reported a net investment return of over 13 percent in 2017, which will assist in making up for years past where the return assumption was not achieved.
-Mr. Kinlaw highlighted the allocation of investments, which is managed by Department of State Treasurer Investment Management Division, with the majority of assets in public equity and fixed income.
+Mr. Kinlaw shared data for active and lapsed members; members' currently receiving benefits; and disabled members eligible for deferred pensions.
+He reported on the \$383,865,563 market value of assets for the Fund, which experienced a 6.24% net investment return on an annualized market value, below our assumed rate of return of 7.25%.
+Mr. Kinlaw reported a net investment return of over 13% in 2017, which will assist in making up for years past where the return assumption was not achieved.
+Mr. Kinlaw highlighted the allocation of investments, which is managed by IMD, with the majority of assets in public equity and fixed income.
 He reminded the Panel how the actuarial value of assets smooths investment gains/losses on the market value of assets over a five-year period resulting in less volatility in the actuarially determined employer contribution.
-Mr. Kinlaw shared that since 2006 the Fund has earned an actuarial value of asset return of 6.57 percent and a market value asset return of 5.45 percent.
+Mr. Kinlaw shared that since 2006 the Fund has earned an actuarial value of asset return of 6.57% and a market value of asset return of 5.45%.

-Mr. Kinlaw highlighted the actuarially determined employer contribution payable per active member for fiscal year ending June 30, 2019, of \$626.28, which consists of \$240.77 for normal cost and \$385.51 for accrued liability.
-He reminded the Panel that a 12-year amortization schedule is used for accrued liability.
-He presented that as a result of the recently adopted funding policy (state contribution rate stabilization policy), the total actuarially determined employer contribution for fiscal year ending June 30, 2019, is \$18,302,208.
+Mr. Kinlaw highlighted the actuarially determined employer contribution payable per active member for fiscal year ending June 30, 2019 of \$626.28, which consists of \$240.77 for normal cost and \$385.51 for accrued liability.
+He reminded the Panel we use a 12-year amortization schedule for accrued liability.
+He presented that as a result of the recently adopted funding policy (state contribution rate stabilization policy), the total actuarially determined employer contribution for fiscal year ending June 30, 2019 is \$18,302,208.

-Mr. Kinlaw also highlighted the Fund is 89 percent funded.
+Mr. Kinlaw highlighted the Fund is 89% funded.